tetherscript/ComfyParamVisualizer/README.md

 In a perfect world with infinite GPU speed, we could adjust parameters and instantly see the resulting image.
 But alas, no infinite GPU.

+> [!WARNING]
+> Review the content of the python scripts so you are comfortable with running them in your environment.
+You can create new scripts from scratch with the included ChatGPT prompts, and tweak them to suit your needs.

 ## A Solution

 With this in mind, ComfyParamVisualizer was created.